 And at MD Anderson you're surrounded by the strength of one of the nation's largest and most experienced comprehensive cancer centers.
 We have all the support and wellness services needed to treat the whole person – not just the disease.

-- Clinical trials for all stages of rectal cancers
+MD Anderson offers clinical trials for all stages of rectal cancers.

 Blood tests, imaging exams and even surgical procedures are used to check for cancer.
 Learn what methods doctors use to diagnose rectal cancer, as well as how they determine its stage.

 “I thought my activities would be very limited, and I’d have to stay on the sidelines,” he says.

 But today, Loosier is playing golf, riding horses, chasing cows and enjoying life.“The colostomy was an adjustment, but it wasn’t nearly as bad as I imagined.”

 To perform a colostomy, a surgeon creates an opening called an ostomy in the abdomen, then brings the end of the large intestine through the opening.
 This provides a new path for waste materials to leave the body while avoiding the rectum.
 A pouch worn beneath a person’s clothing collects waste.